SherifTohamy/CV_Project/README.md

 ### Project steps:
-After downloading the dataset and upload it intoo MyDrive 1- clone this repo to be included in your google drive as backend.
+After downloading the dataset and upload it into MyDrive:

+1- clone this repository to be included in your google drive as a backend.
 2- Use the frontend files to implement the project stages

-Note: you can run Each stage independly.
+Note: you can run each stage independently.

 ### More tutorials